php-tui/term/README.md

-architecture should support Windows however, so if you'd like to make a start look at [crossterm](https://github.com/crossterm-rs/crossterm/blob/master/src/style/sys/windows.rs) for insipiration and start a PR.
+architecture should support Windows however, so if you'd like to make a start look at [crossterm](https://github.com/crossterm-rs/crossterm/blob/master/src/style/sys/windows.rs) for inspiration and start a PR.

 Usage
 -----